 3. Conduct a Thorough Background Check

 You may also do a background investigation and check out the tenant screening information now available on most states’ public records sites.
 Look for criminal charges such as larceny, possession, vandalism, domestic violence, refusal to pay rent, and so on.
+Go to Lookupinmate.
+It is a site where it allows you to search if someone has a criminal record.

 If the potential tenants are repeat offenders and have given no indications of repentance or change, their conduct may be brought into your rental home.
 We’re not suggesting you judge a book by its cover, but actions usually speak louder than words, and it’s a good idea to have all of the information at hand in order to protect yourself, your property manager, and your assets.